ScordinoD1994/g1-2025-website/docs/_pages/Predictive Modeling.md

 ## Model Performance

-Each of the models outperforms the corresponding <code>Dummy Classifier</code> (that would always give the most frequent class as output) which would give the following accuracy values:
+Each of our (best) models outperforms the corresponding <code>Dummy Classifier</code> that would always give the most frequent class as output resulting in the following accuracy values:

 <ul class = "in_text_list">
     <li> Popularity-only model: 50% (since our classes are balanced in this case)</li>